WARP4dot52/lambda/poincare/doc/layout.md

 #  2
 # ---
 #  Ø
-fraction_layout
+FractionLayout
-├─ rack
+├─ Rack
 │  └─ '2'
-└─ rack (EMPTY)
+└─ Rack (EMPTY)
    └──> if cursor is not here, display rack as a yellow square
 ```

 ### VerticalOffset

-When a Rack encounter a `VerticalOffset` when iterating over their children, it places it relatively to the anchor child height. `VerticalOffset` does nothing by itself.
+When a Rack encounters a `VerticalOffset` while iterating over their children, it places it relatively to the anchor child height. `VerticalOffset` does nothing by itself.

 The vertical offset has two properties (`isSubScript` and `isPrefix`) that respectively determine how to place it (up or down) and what is its anchor (previous or next layout).